dominance-analysis/dominance-analysis/README.md

 <hr>

-Note: Since, Dominance Analysis is computationally intensive as it builds all subset model (2<sup>p</sup>-1 models), we have provided the user the flexibility to chose number of top predictors that they want to cumpute relative importance for.
+Note: Since, Dominance Analysis is computationally intensive as it builds all subset model (2<sup>p</sup>-1 models), we have provided the user the flexibility to choose number of top predictors that they want to compute relative importance for.
 For regression, Top K features are selected based on F statistic and for classification it is based on Chi-Squared statistic.
+Dominance Analysis can be used in combination with Principal Component Analysis (PCA) and/or Factor Analysis for getting accurate and intutive importance of predictors.

 <hr>